 However there were also ‘possessions’ where a foreign government had bought the land and all rights in perpetuity.
 The clearest example of this is Hong Kong island.
 In the later stages of the Qing dynasty, foreign occupancy was not restricted to cities, large areas of land were purchased under lease such as areas of Shandong.
 Just as important as the cities were the railways that were nearly all owned and run by foreign powers, they acted as corridors of control linking the treaty ports.

 Although the land was still owned by China, full rights were taken by the foreign power including, most importantly, the justice system.
 Crimes committed within the treaty port were tried under foreign law in a foreign administered court.
 There was even a British Supreme Court in China set up in 1904.
 This was the principle of ‘Extra-Territoriality ➚’ which lasted 1842-1943.
 These courts tended to be more lenient on the foreign criminals than a Chinese court would have been.
 Extra-territoriality extended to foreign schools and the tax system, so not many offenses were tried under Chinese law.
 It was the barbaric cruelty of the harsh Chinese legal system that Europeans objected to with beheading and ‘slicing’ (death by a thousand cuts ➚ 凌迟 líng chí) still in use up to 1905.
-They also objected to the lack of independence between state and judiciary leading to a bias towards finding in favor of the state rather than the individual, this remains an issue up to the present day.
+They also objected to the lack of independence between state and judiciary leading to a bias against individuals, this remains an issue up to the present day.

 The motives of the foreign powers was not entirely self-interest; having reached agreement to open up commercial trade they found the practicalities of doing business in China very difficult.
 Corruption was endemic and high local tariffs were applied arbitrarily.
 After the end of the Opium Wars China was forced to agree the tariffs bilaterally.
 The administration of the tariff system by Britons such as Sir Robert Hart ➚ across the whole of China applied the rules more fairly.
 It actually delivered more tax to the Qing government than if administered by the corrupt Chinese service.
 The foreign collection of taxes within China only came to an end in 1928, foreign governments had used the system to claw back repayment of numerous financial reparations over the years.
 Even the running of the Chinese Post Office network within China was run by foreigners.